 A lot of people attend the Waste Management Phoenix Open, and most of them fill the grandstands around the par-3 16th at TPC Scottsdale to capacity each day.

-As soon as the gates open, fans make a beeline for the grandstands and skyboxes surrounding the 16th, the rowdiest hole in all of professional golf.
+As soon as the gates open at 6 a.m., fans make a beeline for the grandstands and skyboxes surrounding the 16th, the rowdiest hole in all of professional golf.
 Weeks before the tournament, workers erect the temporary seating that holds thousands of energetic, alcohol-slamming fans who cheer good shots and mercilessly boo the bad ones.

 The 16th hole capacity is "16,000-plus" fans, according to tournament officials, or a just above 6 percent of the expected Saturday crowd at the tournament.
 While attendance is lower during the other tournament days, the 16,000 figure still represents about 10 percent of the average daily crowd at the Phoenix Open.
 Several other prior estimates have put the figure at 20,000.
 That's a fluid number, depending on how many people jam into skyboxes and the grandstands.

 There is talk of making the structure around the 16th hole -- dubbed The Coliseum by tournament officials -- permanent, creating an opportunity for more seating and amenities for the fans who want to catch a glimpse of one of the great scenes in golf.
 Either way, the hole has continued to grow and evolve over the years, with more skyboxes, more video boards for fans and more ways to be interactive.